Avg: 3.7 from 14 votes

 |FA:||Felix Knauth, John Whitmer June 1958|

 |Page Views:||5,946 total · 34/month|

 |Shared By:||Kris Gorny on Dec 6, 2006|

-Make sure to clear the lower sections of the route early, before sun hits the summit.
-We didn't and found ourselves in a midst of frequent rockfall.
-Be aware that once above the bulge, retreat would be dangerous and difficult, and could turn into an epic.
+Make sure to clear the lower sections of the route early, before sun hits the summit -- we did not and found ourselves in a midst of frequent rockfall.
+Once above the bulge, retreat could be difficult, and could turn into an epic.

 Rumour has it that global climate change affected ice conditions on Mendel.
 As a result, the neighboring Ice Nine very rarely comes in.
 We eyed it and there was ice leading to the steep chimney at the entrance to the couloir but we didn't see any ice above that.